 Helpful resources include the Physician Assistant Education Association (PAEA) Program Directory and individual school websites.

-* BIOL 123 while this course is not a dental school requirement, we strongly recommend BIOL 123 to first-year students, as it includes physiology and is required for the Biology major.
+* BIOL 123 while this course is not a physician assistant school requirement, we strongly recommend BIOL 123 to first-year students, as it includes physiology and is required for the Biology major.

 ** BIOL 222 and *** BIOL 376 may not meet the admissions criteria of your intended program.
 If the program you are preparing for has prerequisites that K College doesn’t offer, most commonly human anatomy and physiology, you may take them at Western Michigan University under our inter-institutional enrollment arrangement.
 Please contact the Registrar’s office a K College for the policy, procedure, and forms.
 This is done on a space-available basis so plan ahead and make your arrangements early.
 The cost is included in your K tuition and the grades will appear on your K transcript and be calculated into your K GPA.